hughharford/condorgp/docs/1_stepped_design_todos/cgp_actions_2 __ Nautilus_focus.md

 # 1 # work into: gp_evolution_with_nautilius.md
     write out what gp evolution is expected, and implement one by one

+# 2 # Get Deap checkpointing working, BDD first

+# 3 # find a better trading example to work the evolution on...
+  Needs low cost or free data
+  Likely to be stock trading, rather than currencies etc

 # 4 # go through: cgp_actions_1 __ LEAN.md and pick out useful ideas